Occupational Therapy Definition

-We all value our hands and what we can do with them on a daily basis.
+We all value our hands and what we can do with them daily.
 In most cases, we do not realize how much we use our hands until we sustain an injury.
 Any loss of function in the hand and arm can have a large impact on daily life.
-If you were to have an accident or injury, you would want to have the best treatment in order reach your maximum recovery potential.
+If you were to have an accident or injury, you would want to have the best treatment to reach your maximum recovery potential.
 This is where your occupational therapist comes in.
-The hand and arm have very intricate network of bones, muscles, tendons, ligaments, nerves, blood vessels, and more.
+The hand and arm have a very intricate network of bones, muscles, tendons, ligaments, nerves, blood vessels, and more.
 These intricacies require skilled and delicate surgery by talented surgeons when accidents happen.
-The technical complexity of these kinds of surgeries requires a high level of competence of occupational therapists that treat them, and this level of competence is provided by JOI occupational therapists.
+The technical complexity of these kinds of surgeries requires a high level of competence of occupational therapists that treat them, and JOI occupational therapists provide this competence level.

 What can you expect from occupational therapy?

 - An initial evaluation, unique to you.
-This is when you and your therapist create goals for what you want or need to do on a daily basis
+This is when you and your therapist create goals for what you want or need to do daily.

 What diagnoses could you see an occupational therapist for?

 - Fractures/ breaks of the fingers, hand, wrist, forearm, and upper arm.